The WGS Trust

 How Can You Help?

-We simply cannot continue to offer the fantastic educational opportunities afforded by the the WGS Trust without the support of key members of the Withington Community.
-Your donation – no matter the amount or frequency – can play a vital role in supporting the School’s current and future pupils, and ensuring that the gift of a Withington education remains open to all.
-You can find out about more ways you can help here.
+We simply cannot continue to offer the fantastic educational opportunities afforded by the the WGS Trust without the support of key members of the Withington community.
+Your donation – no matter the amount or frequency – can play a vital role in supporting the school’s current and future pupils, and ensuring that the gift of a Withington education remains open to all.

 Latest Development News